October 3rd 610 CE

 We will never really know the true extent of this hysteria, although what we do know about it is that it received harsh criticism for its realism in stories written by the newspapers.
 Apparently many public figures also expressed their anger and outrage.
 Orson Welles received his fair share of criticism too.
 He was after the event quoted as saying, “If you read the newspapers the next day, you would have thought I was Judas Iscariot and that my life was over.”
 In fact, the radio drama had the opposite effect and would make him a star.
 He would go onto direct, write and co produced arguably the greatest film ever made Citizen Kane in 1941.

-*This article was originally published on October 2nd 2016.
+*This particular article was originally published on October 2nd 2016.

 Photo Credit: All images used are in the public domain.
 The images of the Cardiff Giant and The War of the Worlds radio drama rehearsal featuring Orson Welles are both licensed and used under the Getty Images embedding service.